b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 > all things." <br />
 	~ [e e Cummings](https://en.m.wikipedia.org/wiki/E._E._Cummings) (1894 - 1962)

 This may eventually become the title of future editions of this work.
+I may leave it to the blossoming hands of others to determine.

 ## Invocation